New York State Route 57: History

 The primary north-south roadway connecting Syracuse to Oswego via Fulton on the eastern bank of the Oswego River was originally designated as Route 34, an unsigned legislative route, by the New York State Legislature in 1908.
 When the first set of posted routes in New York were assigned in 1924, legislative Route 34 was designated as NY 20.
 NY 20 was redesignated as NY 57 in 1927 to eliminate numerical duplication with the newly designated US 20.
 The NY 57 corridor remained unchanged until the late 1950s when construction began on a new roadway to replace the existing two-lane, curvy routing of NY 57 between Fulton and Oswego.
-It was completed by 1960.
+It was completed by 1960.The former routing of NY 57 between Fulton and Oswego became CR 57.

 In the mid-1960s, construction began on a limited-access highway linking Fulton to I-81 in North Syracuse.
 The under-construction highway, initially known as "Relocated Route 57", was designated as NY 481 on January 1, 1970.
 The NY 481 designation also extended north to NY 3 in Fulton by way of a short overlap with NY 57.
 The expressway was completed in the early 1970s, largely replacing NY 57 as the primary roadway between Fulton and Syracuse.
 NY 57 and NY 481 continued to coexist until May 1982, when the NY 57 designation was eliminated.
 All of former NY 57 north of Fulton became part of an extended NY 481 while the portion of NY 57's former alignment east of Liverpool became an extension of NY 370.
 The short piece of former NY 57 in Liverpool between Tulip Street and NY 370 became NY 931G, an unsigned reference route.

 The remainder of former NY 57 between Tulip Street in Liverpool and NY 481 south of Fulton was turned over to Oswego and Onondaga counties and became county routes.
-In Oswego County, the old alignment of NY 57 south of Fulton became the signed CR 57.
+In Oswego County, the old alignment of NY 57 south of Fulton became a southern extension of CR 57.
 In Onondaga County, the former routing of NY 57 was designated as CR 91; however, it is signed as CR 57 in homage to the state route that preceded it.
 The actual Onondaga CR 57 is concurrent with a part of NY 173 in Camillus.
 Many reference markers for NY 57 are still intact along its former routing from Liverpool to Fulton.
 CR 57 continues to serve as a major thoroughfare today, serving the various rural communities on the route, and a Centro bus route follows the highway multiple times each day.